James Shields takes step back in recovery from strained lat

 “The things they have in the museum are really amazing,’’ Anderson said.

-Many of the players championed at the museum were routinely subjected to what Adam Jones experienced Monday at Fenway Park, where the Orioles center fielder was berated by racist taunts.
+Many of the players championed at the museum were routinely subjected to what Orioles center fielder Adam Jones experienced Monday at Fenway Park, where he was berated with racist taunts.

 “I can’t believe it still goes on today,’’ Frazier said.
-“It’s sickening people have to go to that extent.
+“It’s sickening that people have to go to that extent.
 I’ve been yelled at before.
-Stuff like that.
-But it’s not even close to what happened yesterday
+But it’s not even close to what happened yesterday.

-Anderson, the only African-American on the Sox roster, said “things happen and you have to keep a level head and don’t let it get to you.
+Anderson, the only African American on the Sox’ roster, said: “Things happen, and you have to keep a level head and don’t let it get to you.
 Hopefully those things can be taken care of.

 “I see it as, we’re still human.
 We’re not going to go to their job and say bad things to them.
 We’re all, I mean, I don’t see color.
 I feel we all should be treated the same.’’